Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/martin-2000-from-notation-to-writing/essay.md

 Its conclusions are sometimes stronger than the evidence shown.

-That is the main reason the overall judgment remains `Partially Correct`, even though several layer-specific contributions are `Correct and Useful`.
+That is the main reason the full-path judgment remains evidence-limited, even though several layer-level contributions are correct and useful.

 ## Main critique categories

-- `Claims vs Evidence`
+- `Evidence Overextension`
 - `Level Confusion`
 - `Forced Linearization`